C4ptainCrunch/thesis/source/index.rst

 Basic MCTS, during the tree policy, chooses a child at random even if the children is likely of having a poor mean value.
 UCT instead treats the choice of child as a multi-armed bandit problem: picking a child for which we have an estimation of the true value to make a simulation is analogous to picking a slot machine for which we have an estimation of the true reward probability.

+.. todo:: This section is still a work in progress

+..
     TODO When a node has not been visited much, the ratio of wins to visits is an estimation of the mean value of the children.
 But after a time, UCT prioritizes more the good moves so the value drifts and converges to the game theoretic value (:cite:`kocsis2006bandit`).
 This means that the bandit is non stationary but this is ok as it does not drift too much.

 UCT adapts UCB to a game tree and gives us the following formula for the upper confidence bound: